 Where such an exemption is granted, it allows Centrelink to count any child support the individual receives under the MIT.

 Example: After separating from her partner, Trish advises Centrelink that she has 100% care of her children.
 Centrelink instructs her to take maintenance action, or risk failing the MAT.
 Trish advises that her ex-partner voluntarily pays her $250 per week by way of informal child support, but there is no child support assessment in place.
 Trish explains that her ex-partner has threatened her with violence if she seeks to have a formal child support assessment made, privately collected or otherwise.

 The social worker decides to grant a partial exemption from that MAT for Trish.
 The $250 of informal child support that Trish receives is counted under the MIT.
 Centrelink advises Trish to indicate if her circumstances or the amount of voluntary child support she receives changes.

 Backdating of exemption

 In certain circumstances, backdating of an exemption in relation to an instalment or a past period claim may be undertaken by a social worker.
-For this to occur, the social worker will undertake a professional assessment that the circumstances warranting the granting of an exemption at the time of claim also existed for the duration of the time covered by the past period claim.
+For this to occur, the social worker will undertake a professional assessment to confirm that the circumstances warranting the granting of an exemption existed for the duration of the past period.